Spirit of 1733 Ferry

 1733 Slave Rebellion

-The 1733 slave insurrection on St. John or the Slave Uprising of 1733, was a slave insurrection started on Sankt Jan in the Danish West Indies (now St. John, United States Virgin Islands) on November 23, 1733, when 150 African slaves from Akwamu, in present-day Ghana, revolted against the owners and managers of the island’s plantations.
-In 1733 the population of African slaves on St. John was more than five times as large as that of the European inhabitants: 1,087 slaves and 206 whites.
-According to Danish records based on the testimony of suspected rebels, enslaved individuals named as Queen Breffu, King Claes, Printz van Juff, Kanta, Juni, Prince, and Thoma, took control of St. John’s military fort during a delivery of firewood, in which they had concealed weapons.
-Led by these individuals and lasting several months into August 1734, the slave rebellion was one of the earliest and longest slave revolts in the Americas.
-The Akwamu slaves captured the fort in Coral Bay and took control of most of the island.
+The 1733 slave insurrection on St. John, also known as the Slave Uprising of 1733, started on Sankt Jan in the Danish West Indies (now St. John, United States Virgin Islands) on November 23, 1733.
+150 African slaves from Akwamu, present-day Ghana, revolted against the owners and managers of the island’s plantations.
+In 1733 the population of African slaves on St. John was more than five times as large as that of the European inhabitants: 1,087 slaves to 206 whites.
+According to Danish records based on the testimony of suspected rebels, enslaved individuals named as Queen Breffu, King Claes, Printz van Juff, Kanta, Juni, Prince, and Thoma, took control of St. John’s military fort in Coral Bay during a delivery of firewood–in which they had concealed weapons–and took control of most of the island.
 They intended to resume crop production under their control.
+Led by these individuals and lasting several months into August 1734, this slave rebellion was one of the earliest and longest slave revolts in the Americas.

 Documented Account